mrgonzzo/MGC/README.md

 You can send comments or feedback to mr.gonzzo@gmail.com.

-**If you’ve found this project useful or inspiring — feel free to build on it, break it, or just drop a star 🌟.**
+**If you’ve found this project useful or inspiring — feel free to build on it, break it, or just drop a star.**